top of page

 • Shunning and relational severing are then justified as “protecting” the Kingdom from those who no longer “walk in it.”

 In other words, the practice of shunning at Wellspring is not random, nor is it merely a misunderstanding.
-It emerges from the convergence of two powerful forces:
+It emerges from the convergence of two forces:

 1. A formula-based, Oneness-derived doctrine of being born again, in which access to God’s Kingdom is tied to a specific process controlled by the church.